Yui-H8/Datacamp/AI_Introduction to AI for Work.md

 * Handle edge cases better (unusual situations it might not have seen with fewer examples)
 * Make more accurate predictions overall
 That's why systems like spam detection and Netflix are trained on millions of examples—it helps them learn robust patterns that work across many different situations.

+> Prompt injection is actually a different concept from training parameters—it's about how users interact with AI systems after they're already trained.
+>
+> Prompt injection is when someone crafts inputs to manipulate the AI's behavior in unintended ways—like tricking it into ignoring safety guidelines.
+This is a security vulnerability, not a training issue.
+>
+> The parameters we discussed are internal settings adjusted during training.
+Wrong parameters would make the AI perform poorly at its task (like misclassifying emails), but that's different from prompt injection attacks.